CallocGD/GD-Comment-Bot-Wrapper/README.md

 It includes a very friendly coding atmosphere not seen ever in GD Bot programming ever before

+## Note
+- I highly encourage you to fork this code off as there maybe some sneaky bugs that I didn't patch or could be easily executed better.
+- I'll make a new framework when nekit releases gdpy2 which he plans to make very soon.
+Hopefully he will add socks5 support.

 ## Some Cleaver Examples include the following
 ```py
 from discord_webhook import AsyncDiscordWebhook